Aranmula: Geography

+Aranmula, with its fertile wetlands (locally known as puncha), rich biodiversity, and soothing climate, stands as a model of Kerala’s ecofriendly culture and sustainable way of life.
+Remote-sensing studies show that the region holds a significant reserve of groundwater, which nourishes the Pampa River and downstream estuaries such as Vembanad.
+The rice-producing tracts of Kuttanad further downstream greatly benefit from this natural water cycle.

+Aranmula is well-connected to nearby towns — Thiruvalla (18 km), Chengannur (10 km), Pathanamthitta (15 km), Konni (25 km), and Pandalam (14 km).
+The nearest railway station is at Chengannur, while the closest airports are the Cochin International Airport and Thiruvananthapuram International Airport.
+The village lies about 116 km from Thiruvananthapuram, the state capital.

 Temples

-The Aranmula Parthasarathi Temple is one of the major temples in Kerala and has a great antiquity.
+The Aranmula Parthasarathy Temple is one of the major temples in Kerala and has a great antiquity.
 It is one of the venerated 108 Vaishnava temples in India and finds mention in Tamil classics.
 Spread over a vast area, the temple is on the banks of the Pampa and the whole temple complex is at a high elevation.
 Main idol is of Lord Krishna, who is the charioteer of warrior Arjuna in Kurukshetra War.
 The temple has a flight of 18 steps that lead to the Eastern Tower while 57 descending steps from the Northern tower reaches the Pampa.
 The temple here has fine murals from the 18th century."Thanka Anki", the golden ornaments of Lord Ayyappa at Sabarimala is kept in Aranmula sri parthasarathy temple.